mkschreder/uberalice/log-week-15.md

 * Look at me command can be used to keep the dog watching you and not the cage door (thinking about how to take a shortcut and rush out).
 * As the door has opened, move away from the cage a little (this is to create some distance and further practice wait and look at me).
 * Then do a recall.
 She rushes towards me with tail wagging and finally gets the ultimate reward (being close).
+* If the dog sleeps by the time the confinement time is up, open the door anyway to let her know there is a choice - either remain in the crate or leave.
+She will most likely continue to sleep in there with the door open.

 The exercise is completed.